anetczuk/MemoryMap/README.md

 * _reserve_ of new memory block described by start address and block size
 * _remove_ of existing block by any address within range of the block

-In case of memory segmentation - new block cannot be added in pointed address - new block is reserved at first available place starting from desired address
+In case of memory segmentation - new block cannot be added in pointed address - new block is reserved at first available place starting from desired address.

 ### Modules